Pat chance: Theo douses talk of Cubs making splashy deadline deal

 “You always look at the trade deadline as an opportunity to get a jump start on the offseason, as with Montgomery last year.”

-The Cubs will almost certainly do something by the July 31 deadline.
-“It’s early; I think there’s going to be lots of opportunities,” Epstein said.
+The Cubs almost certainly will do something by the deadline July 31.

+“It’s early.
+I think there’s going to be lots of opportunities,” Epstein said.

-Players such as Jon Lester and Kris Bryant already have publicly embraced the idea of the “boost” that would give the clubhouse.
+Players such as Jon Lester and Kris Bryant already have publicly embraced the idea of the “boost” a move would give the clubhouse.

 But don’t expect a blockbuster.